stefanofa/awesome/TOPICS.md

 ## cloudflare-kv

-*   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Build your own second brain with supermemory.
-Extremely fast, scalable, memory API for the AI era.
+*   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Memory engine and app that is extremely fast, scalable.
+The Memory API for the AI era.

 ## cloudflare-pages

-*   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Build your own second brain with supermemory.
-Extremely fast, scalable, memory API for the AI era.
+*   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Memory engine and app that is extremely fast, scalable.
+The Memory API for the AI era.

 ## cloudflare-workers

-*   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Build your own second brain with supermemory.
-Extremely fast, scalable, memory API for the AI era.
+*   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Memory engine and app that is extremely fast, scalable.
+The Memory API for the AI era.

 *   [kwhitley/itty-router](https://github.com/kwhitley/itty-router) - A little router.